Team-CertainClean/group-project/README.md

     - Run the following commands from within your project folder.
         - In terminal, navigate to your project folder and type heroku create
-        - Login in if prompted
+        - Login in if prompted using the credentials you created your Heroku account with.
         - Type git remote -v to ensure it added successfully
         - In terminal, type git push heroku master
         - Our website is now live!
 However... we also have a database